StefanGranath/oDataService/README.md

 This code assumes that your local machine are running SQL Server and uses this for data persistance.
 Only basic capabilities are demonstrated here.

-1) Run: dotnet ef database upgrade to initate the database
+1) Run: dotnet ef database upgrade to initate the database from the oDataService project folder
 2) Insert some data into Students table:
 ```SQL
 INSERT INTO Students (Name, Score)